Welcome back for another book review 🙂

 If I’m honest, if I was in Ava’s position I would almost definitely have to leave the “relationship” with Julian as I can’t deal with that kind of uncertainty and overthinking.
 However, I liked that Ava expressed her thoughts throughout the book, and I enjoyed understanding the complexities of her partnership with Julian.

 It’s been said that this book is similar to Sally Rooney‘s novels.
 However, while I wouldn’t have done the same as Ava, I think her narration was modern and honest.
-Ava’s narration was raw and gritty, but also funny- and not frustrating like ‘Normal People’!
+Ava’s narration was raw and gritty, but also funny- and not as “pretentious” as ‘Conversations with Friends‘.

 Overall, this book was a little infuriating but it was very interesting to read about Ava’s relationships from a modern, honest perspective.
 She was open and cutting, expressing thoughts about sex and love that you don’t often see in other books.
 I’d really recommend checking out this book.